Myofunctional Therapy FAQs representing frequently asked questions.

-Here are some questions Speech Language Pathologists are asked, and hopefully some helpful answers!
+Here are some questions I'm usually asked--and hopefully some helpful answers!

 • Speech mechanism.
 The mouth, tongue, nose, breathing and how they are co-ordinated and operated by muscles.
 This includes myofunctional assessment when necessary.